- TOP

 Basic steps from warming up to cooling down

-First, warm up with 5 to 10 minutes of light aerobic exercise and dynamic stretching to increase your heart rate, improve blood flow, and increase the range of motion of your joints.
+To prevent injury and improve the effectiveness of your training, it is important to train in the right order.
+First, warm up with 5-10 minutes of light aerobic exercise and dynamic stretching to increase your heart rate, improve blood flow, and increase the range of motion of your joints.

-Next, you will perform strength training for the target area.
-It is recommended that you adjust the training time according to your personal goals and physical fitness level.
-For example, for general weight loss purposes, about 30 minutes is recommended.
+Next, perform strength training for the target area.
+It is recommended that training time be adjusted according to individual goals and physical fitness level.
+For example, for general weight loss purposes, around 30 minutes is recommended.
+After training, cool down with 5 to 10 minutes of static stretching or light walking.
+This will gradually calm your heart rate and promote muscle recovery.

 Tips for getting the most out of your gym workout

-Here are three particularly important tips to dramatically improve the effectiveness of your training:
+Here are three particularly important tips to dramatically improve the effectiveness of your training.
+By keeping these points in mind, you will see results more quickly and reliably from your efforts.

 Eat enough protein to build muscle